afterlikeorg/Lucid/README.md

 # Lucid AntiCheat

-**Lucid AntiCheat** is an advanced Minecraft 1.8.9 Forge mod designed to detect cheaters in your game.
+**Lucid AntiCheat** is an advanced Minecraft 1.8.9 Forge mod designed to detect cheaters in your game. `/lucid` to open the configuration menu.

 ## Screenshots